What are sustainable funds?

 What about other funds and ‘responsible’ products?

-Most funds will not have a sustainable label.
-The requirements are quite precise and not all broader ‘responsible’ or ‘ethical’ funds meet them, especially if they are passive funds that aim to follow a given index rather than taking an active approach.
-Screening out or prioritising certain investments isn’t on its own enough to meet the requirements for a label, and a fund must have specific sustainability objectives with measurable positive outcomes.
+It’s important to recognise that many funds will not have a sustainable label.
+The requirements are quite precise, and not all broader ‘responsible’ or ‘ethical’ funds meet them, especially if they are passive funds that aim to follow a given index rather than taking an active approach.
+As at May 2025, there were 106 funds with labels and 341 funds with ‘sustainability characteristics’ currently unlabelled.

 This is why the ‘responsible’ section of the Charles Stanley Preferred Fundlist contains funds that do not have a label.
 They either take a broader approach that doesn’t meet the criteria, or in the case of overseas domiciled funds they are not covered by the rules.
-Finally, some funds may acquire a label at some point in the future if they haven’t yet completed the process of setting out their policies or putting together the required documents.
+For instance, Brown Advisory US Sustainable Growth is out of scope for a label or accompanying sustainability documents at present.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.